weekendesk/nodegate/assets/documentation/api-reference-routes.md

 # [Documentation](README.md) > [API reference](api-reference.md) > Routes

-Routes are object defining the behavior of nodegate for a specific path and method.
+Routes are objects defining the behavior of nodegate for a specific path and method.

 _Properties_